mcqua007/shopify-bare/readme.md

  ```
 #### Rollup ####
  [Rollup](https://rollupjs.org/guide/en/) is used to bundle [ES6 javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) within other files and use in the browser.
 This also performs tree shaking so it's only imports what we use.
- We can import form node_modules but usually tree shaking doesn't work as well so the bundle size is larger.
+ We can import form node_modules but usually tree shaking doesn't work as it used commonJS.
+You can read the difference [here](https://sazzer.github.io/blog/2015/05/12/Javascript-modules-ES5-vs-ES6/).
 Rollup also has other plugins we can add as needed.
  Rollup is configured in gulpfile.js

 #### PurgeCSS ####